Worker-Heaven/apache-storm-configure-guide/README.md

-# How to configure apache storm that runs storm-starter on Mac
+# How to configure apache storm on Mac

 ## Prerequisite
 > Apache storm (1.2.2) <br>